syncfusion-content/js-api-docs/api/js/ejSchedule.md

     }
 });
 var schObj = $("#Schedule").data("ejSchedule");
-schObj.saveAsExcel("ActionName", null, true); // To Export all the Appointments including ocurrences schObj.saveAsExcel("ActionName", null, false); // To Export all the Appointments excluding ocurrences
+schObj.exportToExcel("ActionName", null, true); // To Export all the appointments including occurrences by considering it as an individual objects. schObj.exportToExcel("ActionName", null, false); // To Export all the appointments with usual parent data for recurrence objects excluding the individual occurrences.
 </script>

 {% endhighlight %}